What we know about the Americans arrested for bringing ammo to Turks and Caicos - KESQ

 Bryan Hagerich

-Hagerich was the first of the five to return to Pennsylvania after he received a suspended 52-week sentence on Friday, which meant he wouldn’t face immediate incarceration, his representatives said.
+Hagerich was the first of the five to return to the United States after he received a suspended 52-week sentence in late May, which meant he didn’t face immediate incarceration, his representatives said.
 He was also given a $6,700 fine.

 The father of two pleaded guilty to possession of 20 rounds of ammunition, according to the Turks and Caicos government.

 Hagerich paid the fine and was allowed to leave the British Overseas Territory.
-He flew home Friday afternoon, according to Johnathan Franks, a spokesperson for the Bring Our Families Home Campaign, a group that helps wrongfully detained Americans secure release.
+He got home May 24, according to Johnathan Franks, a spokesperson for the Bring Our Families Home Campaign, a group that helps wrongfully detained Americans secure release.

+Arriving at Pittsburgh International Airport, Hagerich told reporters he was “absolutely elated” to have his two children jump into his arms, according to CNN affiliate WTAE.

-“We have a lot of catching up to do,” Hagerich said when he was reunited with his children.
+“We have a lot of catching up to do,” Hagerich said.
 “A lot of memories to make together.
 Just so elated to see them.
 They’ve been so strong through all this.”

-After Hagerich arrived at Pittsburgh International Airport on Friday night, he told reporters he was “absolutely elated” to have his two children jump into his arms, according to CNN affiliate WTAE.

-Before Hagerich’s sentencing, his wife packed two suitcases – one if he was sentenced to prison and another if he were allowed to return home because the couple was unsure how the judge would rule when they walked into the courtroom on Friday, they said in an exclusive interview with “Good Morning America.”
+Before Hagerich’s sentencing, his wife had packed two suitcases – one if he was sentenced to prison and another if he were allowed to return home – they said in an exclusive interview with “Good Morning America.”

 Tyler Wenrich

-The Virginia resident was fined $9,000, said Kimo Tynes, director of communications for the Government of the Turks and Caicos Islands in a news statement Tuesday.
+He was sentenced May 28 to three weeks time-served in jail and fined $9,000, said Kimo Tynes, a Government of the Turks and Caicos Islands spokesperson said that day in a statement.

-Since he had already served three weeks in jail, the court recognized it as time served and he won’t be immediately incarcerated, the release said.

 The Hon.
 Justice Davidson Baptiste cited exceptional circumstances in Wenrich’s case, saying, “Enforcing the mandatory minimum would have been arbitrary and disproportionate, and would not serve the public interest.”